Migrating from Istio to Anthos Service Mesh takes some planning. This page provides information to help you prepare for the migration.

 that you add those settings to an

-with the configuration file when you run the
+-f flag with the file when you run the

 Choosing a certificate authority